Stypox/dicio-sentences-compiler/README.md

 # Sentences compiler for Dicio assistant
 This tool provides a simple way to generate sentences to be matched for the Dicio assistant.
 It compiles files formatted with the Dicio-sentences-language to Java code that can be easily imported in projects using the interpreter of the Dicio assistant.
 It allows to pack together similar sentences while preserving readability.

+This repository is part of the Dicio project.
+Also check out [`dicio-android`](https://github.com/Stypox/dicio-android) and [`dicio-assistance-component`](https://github.com/Stypox/dicio-assistance-component/).
+Open to contributions :-D

 ## Dicio sentences language
 Every file contains many sections, starting with section information and followed by a list of sentences.
 The section information is formatted like `SECTION_ID:SPECIFICITY`, where SPECIFICITY can be `low`, `medium` and `high`.
 Every sentence is made of an optional sentence id (formatted like `[SENTENCE_ID]`) and a list of constructs followed by a `;`.
 Constructs can be:
 - diacritics-insensitive word (e.g. `hello`).
 A simple word: it can contain uppercase and lowercase unicode letters.
 Diacritics and accents will be ignored while matching.
 E.g. `hello` matches `hèllo`, `héllò`, ...